Astronomical anniversary: Johannes Kepler's legacy | DW | 27.12.2021

 That first discovery led Kepler to then realize that all the planets moved at different speeds around the sun in an elliptical orbit.

-This improved on an earlier heliocentric theory, proposed by Polish mathematician and astronomer Nicolas Copernicus.
-Copernicus had theorized that the planets orbited the sun in a circular movement.
+This improved on an earlier heliocentric theory, proposed by Polish mathematician and astronomer Nicolaus Copernicus, who had theorized that the planets orbited the sun in a circular movement.

 Kepler's laws of planetary motion were essential for Isaac Newton's law of gravitation in the 1680s.
 Newton's law says that all objects — or the particles that make up objects — attract each other with a gravitational force.
 And that explains why planets orbit around the sun in the first place.

-Kepler's laws are helpful when it comes to our understanding the movement of natural objects.
-They help us understand stellar systems and extrasolar planets.
+Kepler's laws are helpful when it comes to our understanding of the movement of natural objects.
+They help us understand stellar systems and extrasolar planets, which are outside our solar system.

 They are also used in the design of rocket trajectories and how we have satellites orbit our planet today.
 Satellites can be farther or nearer to us, depending on where they are on their orbit — that's the nature of an elliptical orbit.

-And that is important to know when, for instance, you are planning when and where you can take images of which bits of Earth — or when it's most efficient to send data from one place on Earth to another via satellite.
+And that's important to know when, for instance, you are planning when and where you can take images of Earth — or when it's most efficient to send data from one place on Earth to another via satellite.

 In Kepler's case, religion was a positive influence.
 He avoided calling his discoveries about planetary motion "laws" and instead considered them "celestial harmonies" that reflected God's design for the universe.